johnttaylor/pim/projects/Examples/TShell/README.md

 - Set `OPTION_TSHELL_CMD_COMMAND_DEFAULT_PERMISSION_LEVEL` to something
    other than `ePUBLIC`.
-This will be the permission for all legacy (i.e. not Security aware) TShell commands
+This will be the permission for all legacy (i.e. non Security aware) TShell commands

 - Recommend turning on the switch: `USE_CPL_TSHELL_PROCESSOR_SILENT_WHEN_PUBLIC`

-- Include the `Cpl::TShell::Cmd::User` command and provide an implementation of the `Cpl::TShell::Security` interface (that is passed to the command's constructor).
+- Include the `Cpl::TShell::Cmd::User` command and provide an implementation of the `Cpl::TShell::Security` interface (that is passed to the `User` command's constructor).

 - Optionally include new security aware commands